JosephKemper/Diving-into-Programming/Outline Thinking Like a Programmer.md

 - AI in programming, quantum computing basics, and ethical considerations.
 - How to stay a lifelong learner in an evolving field.

-## Epilogue: Mastering Through Teaching and Reflection
+## Chapter 21 Epilogue: Mastering Through Teaching and Reflection
 - Revisit the Guiding Principles and how they've been woven throughout.
 - Encourage readers to teach others, perhaps by contributing to open-source or writing their own guides.
 - Appendices: Code snippets, exercises solutions, further reading (expanding on the studied books), and a glossary.